awsdocs/amazon-sagemaker-developer-guide/doc_source/train-vpc.md

         }
 ```

-## Configure Your Private VPC for Amazon SageMaker Training<a name="train-vpc-vpc"></a>
+## Configure Your Private VPC for SageMaker Training<a name="train-vpc-vpc"></a>

-When configuring the private VPC for your Amazon SageMaker training jobs, use the following guidelines\.
+When configuring the private VPC for your SageMaker training jobs, use the following guidelines\.
 For information about setting up a VPC, see [Working with VPCs and Subnets](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/working-with-vpcs.html) in the *Amazon VPC User Guide*\.

 **Topics**
 + [Ensure That Subnets Have Enough IP Addresses](#train-vpc-ip)